kite-sdk/kite-examples/kite-examples-morphlines/README.md

 ## Building

 This step builds the software from source.
+It also runs the unit tests.

 ```bash
 git clone https://github.com/kite-sdk/kite-examples.git